krivenko/libcommute/README.md

 [![Documentation](https://img.shields.io/badge/docs-GitHub%20Pages-red)](
 https://krivenko.github.io/libcommute)

-*libcommute* is a C++11/14/17 template library including two major parts.
+*libcommute* is a C++11/14/17 template library made of two major parts.

 * A Domain-Specific Language (DSL) designed to easily construct and manipulate polynomial expressions with quantum-mechanical operators, especially those used in the theory of many interacting fermions, bosons and spins.
+The goal here is to make expressions written in C++ code closely resemble the standard mathematical notation.

-* A fast intermediate representation of the quantum-mechanical operators that enables their action on finite-dimensional state vectors.
+* A fast representation of the quantum-mechanical operators that enables their action on finite-dimensional state vectors.
   This feature provides a basis for writing highly performant Exact Diagonalization (ED) codes without loss of flexibility.